sernaleon/evwblog/_posts/2020-11-18-quinoa-curry.markdown

 - 1 broccoli
 - 1 cauliflower
 - 3 carrots
+- 1 chili pepper
+- 2 cloves garlic
 - 1 can (400gr) brown beans (if you use dry one plz cook them before the show)
-- 1 chili pepper
 - 1 can (400ml) coconut milk
-- 2 cloves garlic
 - Curry powder
-- 200g quinoa
+- 200g white quinoa

 This is what I'll use, but of course feel free to make it your way.
 Add/remove ingredients as you wish, or even cook/do whatever you want while watching the streaming.
 At the end of the day is about chatting a bit :)